aanis/aanis.github.io/_posts/2019-01-01-short-story.md

 he sighed heavily.
 I throttled the gas and started driving.

-Predictably, Herbert started rambling about how difficult it was to meet new people [women in this matter] with his condition.
-Although the notion of dating someone invisible is quite exciting at first ,by Herbert’s anecdotal accounts, it loses charm rather quickly.
+Predictably, Herbert started rambling about how difficult it was to meet new people (especially women) with his condition.
+Although the notion of dating someone invisible is quite exciting at first (by Herbert’s account), it loses charm rather quickly.
 Who knew that all relationships would eventually boil down to rudimentary fundamentals such as chemistry, compatibility, shared world view and values?
 But as Herbert was blabbering about the unfairness of his